 Of (private, international) schools in the city, only Singapore American School (SAS) and perhaps Tanglin Trust have traditionally competed with UWCSEA in terms of parent affections.
-SAS is clearly US focused however, while Tanglin Trust more UK centric – although both claim to be international in outlook, and the latter now also offering IB.
+SAS is clearly US-focused however, while Tanglin Trust is more UK-centric – although both claim to be international in outlook, and the latter now also offering IB.
 This has left UWCSEA as the international option in the middle.

 Aside from its strong positioning in one of the most international cities on earth, the school is enduringly popular because it delivers results, reliably and consistently almost since its founding in the early 1970s.
 And not just academically.

 UWCSEA is almost as rigorous in pushing an external life and activities outside the classroom as it is academic success.
-Its mission is to link five elements: academics, activities, outdoor education, personal and social education and service.
-This focus has grown from its origins, from it being part of United World College (UWC), a school group founded by one of the world's most influential educationalist, Kurt Hahn, who had previously founded Schule Schloss Salem in Germany, and Gordonstoun in Scotland.
+Its mission is to link five elements: academics, activities, outdoor education, personal and social education, and service.
+This focus has grown from its origins, from it being part of United World College (UWC), a school group founded by one of the world's most influential educationalists, Kurt Hahn, who had previously founded Schule Schloss Salem in Germany and Gordonstoun in Scotland.
 Hahn is also largely responsible for the Duke of Edinburgh award scheme.

 Hahn's philosophy clearly seeps through into the school's current thinking, and it fits very well where the only constant is change: